J/40 Reborn: A Legendary Cruiser Reinvented for a New Generation

 Two staterooms and two heads are an option too.
 In this layout, the starboard stateroom aft is replaced by the second head, with lots of stowage abaft it.
 This version might appeal to a couple with lots of gear and occasional friends aboard.

-The 40’s fiberglass hull, liner and deck are vacuum-infused using a Corecell foam core, which, again, reduces weight.
+The 40’s fiberglass hull, deck, structural grid and main bulkhead are vacuum-infused using a Corecell foam core, which, again, reduces weight.
 The boat has a couple of options when it comes to the keel: either the standard 7-foot-3-inch lead foil or a 5-foot-11-inch shoal version.
 The rig on Hull No. 1 was carbon-fiber, with an air draft of 63 feet, 10 inches.

-Johnstone designed a generous sail plan, with rod rigging and a high-aspect main that is the primary source of power.
+Johnstone designed a generous sail plan, with rod rigging and a high-aspect mainsail that is the primary source of power.
 The goal was to have the boat sailing close to windspeed in 8 knots of breeze yet be able to dial things back when conditions get sporty.
 The standard non-overlapping jib is easily sheeted home when tacking, and sheets are led through floating in-haulers on the cabin top, giving the jib trimmer more control over the shape of the sail.
-Fairleads for a larger headsail are on deck and inboard next to the house for tight sheeting angles.
 There is also a bowsprit for flying a code sail or an asymmetric chute.

 The J/40’s main sheet is double-ended and led below to Harken winches adjacent to each of the twin wheels.
 Also close at hand to the helmsman are controls for the hydraulic backstay and the traveler mounted in the cockpit sole.
 Another pair of Harken winches sit forward on either coaming, giving the crew room to work.
 Two more—one is electric for raising sails—are on the cabin top, where halyards, reef lines and such are led.